chrischenhub/automlresearch/README.md

 # automlresearch
+[demo.png]
 **Autonomous ML experimentation, powered by Claude Code.**
 Inspired by [Karpathy's autoresearch](https://github.com/karpathy/autoresearch), adapted for classical ML.

-Point Claude Code at `program.md` and let it run experiments in a loop.
+Point your Codex/Claude Code at `program.md` and let it run experiments in a loop.

 ## How It Works